Bratonožići

 The Bratonožići (Братоножићи, [bräto̞no̞ʒit͡ɕi]) is a historical tribe (pleme) of Albanian origin in the Brda region of Montenegro.
 It appeared during the Ottoman period and was a captaincy of the Principality of Montenegro in the 19th century.
 Today, it forms part of northeastern Podgorica Municipality.
 In Montenegro, the majority of people who trace their origin in Bratonožići identify as Christian Orthodox Montenegrins and Christian Orthodox Serbs.
 Brotherhoods (bratstvo) from the historical tribe that settled in Bijelo Polje and became Muslims in the Ottoman period identify as Bosniaks.
 In the 18th century, many families from the region settled in western Serbia.
-In Kosovo, a part of the Serbs of western Kosovo come from Bratonožići.
+In Kosovo, a part of the Serbs of northwestern Kosovo come from Bratonožići.

 Geography

 The Bratonožići tribal region is a rugged, hilly area at an altitude which ranges from 400 to 450m.
 It is situated between the Morača river, Mala Rijeka and Crna Planina; it borders the tribes of Vasojevići to the north, Rovčani to the northwest, Kuči to the east and south, and Piperi to the west.
 The region ends after Mala Rijeka pours into the Morača, near the settlement of Mrke, about 13 km to the northeast of Podgorica.
-With the exception of Mrke, most of the other settlements (Klopot, Pelev Brijeg, Duga) of Bratonožići are semi-deserted or completely abandoned as their inhabitants moved to Podgorica.
-As of 2011, Mrke had 207 residents.
-118 identify as Montenegrins, 60 as Serbs, 25 chose not to declare any ethnicity.
+With the exception of Mrke, most of the other localities (Klopot, Pelev Brijeg, Duga) of Bratonožići are semi-deserted or completely abandoned, their inhabitants having moved to Podgorica.
+In 2011, Mrke had 207 residents, 118 of whom identified themselves as Montenegrins, 60 as Serbs, while 25 chose not to declare their ethnicity.

 Language

-The Serbo-Croatian dialect spoken in Bratonožići forms a speech group with Kuči and Piperi.
+The Montenegrin language dialect spoken in Bratonožići forms a speech group with Kuči and Piperi.
 South Slavic in these three communities is marked by close contact with the northern Albanian dialects of Malësia.
 The dialects of Bratonožići and Kuči which differ to a certain degree from that of Piperi, largely because of the historic bilingualism that was present in the area as a result of direct contact with Albanian.